VeBeKay1/workflows-nextflow/_episodes/05-processes-part1.md

 ### Input files

-When you need to handle files as input you need the `path` qualifier.
+When you need to handle files as input, you need the `path` qualifier.
 Using the `path` qualifier means that Nextflow will stage it in the process execution directory, and it can be accessed in the script by using the name specified in the input declaration.

 The input file name can be defined dynamically by defining the input name as a Nextflow variable and referenced in the script using the  `$variable_name` syntax.

-For example in the script below we assign the variable name `read` to the input files using the `path` qualifier.
+For example, in the script below, we assign the variable name `read` to the input files using the `path` qualifier.
 The file is referenced using the variable substitution syntax `${read}` in the script block:

 ~~~
 //process_input_file.nf